StarCitizenWiki/mediawiki-extensions-EmbedVideo/README.md

 ![](docs/local_file_with_cover.png)
 Example of a local file with a custom cover image.

+### Available options
+The following options are available when using the media handler for local files.
+Options are added to the wikitext like `|cover=File:...` or `|start=2`.

+* loop
+  * Loops the audio / video
+* autoplay
+  * Automatically plays the file
+* nocontrols
+  * Disables the control elements

+Options only available for video files:
+* cover
+  * Sets a local image file as the cover of the video
+* muted
+  * Mutes the audio track of the video (required for autoplay)
+* gif
+  * Special option that sets autoplay, muted, loop and nocontrols e.g. makes the video behave like a gif

 ## Tags

 The EmbedVideo parser function expects to be called in any of the following ways: